mbta/rider-design-system/documentation/content/pages/components/header.md

 The following are permitted:

-- Language button to let users modify the language on the page
+- A button to let users modify the language on the page
-- Login button to get users access their account
+- A button to let users log into and out of their account

 ```html
  <section role="banner">